Are you sitting in a cluttered home?

 In fact, it’s a struggle to avoid wanting and buying stuff.
 And that’s why most of us are struggling to declutter in the first place!

 There is another thing that works against you and makes it hard to declutter your home.
 You are afraid and overwhelmed by clutter and all that it represents.
-Often times when we try to declutter we face a lot of emotions including stress, guilt, overwhelm, sentiment, sadness, and fear that we will make the wrong decision.
+Often times when we try to declutter we face a lot of emotions including stress, guilt, overwhelm, sentiment, sadness, and fear that block a good decluttering mindset.

 We may fear letting go of things we might need in the future.
 Also, when we get to our sentimental items we may fear letting go of the past.
 Or we might just feel overwhelmed and afraid of the whole idea of decluttering because we don’t think we have enough energy to do it.